bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 - **ONNX** — Open Neural Network Exchange for model interoperability.

 # FUNCTIONALITY
-In summary, I designed and implemented all the core structures related to the deploy system and PIP packaging, building the backbone that supports the project's modular distribution and automation.
-Additionally, I engineered and integrated the fundamental data structures (structs) that gave rise to the engine powering the Vector Database — a scalable, high-performance core explained further in the documentation.
+I engineered and integrated the fundamental data structures (structs) that gave rise to the engine powering the Vector Database — a scalable, high-performance core explained further in the documentation.

 ## Core Vector Database Engine